 Conclusion

 A Doubly Linked List in Kotlin gives you more control when working with dynamic data.
-While Kotlin’s standard library handles most needs with List
+While Kotlin’s standard library handles most needs with List or MutableList, knowing how to build and use a doubly linked list can be a powerful skill.

 You now know: